wlsf82/protractor-helper/README.md

         const textField = element(by.css("input .some-text-field"));

-        protractorHelper.sendKeysWhenVisible(textField, "some text", "textField is not visible", 3000);
+        protractorHelper.fillFieldWithTextWhenVisible(textField, "some text", "textField is not visible", 3000);

         // ...
     });
 });
 ```

-### Example of usage of `sendKeysForFileInputField`
+### Example of usage of `fillInputFieldWithFileWhenPresent`

 ```
 const path = require("path");